giladaya/get-sheet-done/README.md

 ```javascript
 GetSheetDone.labeledColsRows(id, sheetNum = 1)
 ```
 Get the data as an object of objects, each representing a row.
 The first column in the spreadsheet is assumed to contain row headers, and the first row in the spreadsheet is assumed to contain column headers.
+Note that all labels are converted to lower case and the only non-alphanumeric characters that are kept are periods and hyphens, so if the original label was `Lorem-ipsum dolor.sit:amet_blah`, the result labels would be: `lorem-ipsumdolor.sitametblah`.

 So this sheet: